The gospel: something so simple, so important, and yet so hard for most people to define. What is it exactly? Stay tuned and find out on Unapologetic.

 Second point: Man.
 What do people need to know about man?
 Well, he's a sinner.
 He does things that break God's law.
 That's his fundamental problem.
 Now, sin, that's a word in need of a definition too, right?
 That's not a word that your average non-Christian uses or perhaps even has a category for.
 Sin is a rejection of God's authority.
 It's a declaration of independence from God.
 As Paul says in Romans, “All have sinned and fall short of the glory of God” and “there's no one righteous, no not one, no one who seeks God.”

 Sometimes sin is described as a broken relationship.
 Well, it is, but fundamentally, it's rebellion and treason.
 This flows from the fact that God is creator, so our sin is against him.
 He’s holy and righteous, so he takes that sin seriously.
 This creates a problem.
-Our sins has alienated us from God.
+Our sins have alienated us from God.
 They have caused him to reject us, we see in Isaiah.
 There's a penalty for this sin.
 There's hell - a place of eternal torment and suffering because of our sin against a holy, infinitely good God.

 We've got 2 points so far.
 We've got God and we've got man.
 God is holy and righteous.
 He's creator.
 Man is sinful and accountable to God.
 This is not a good combination so far.